lana-shanghai/tic-tac-toe/README.md

 ## Continue the game

-Any player can continue the game by passing 3 parameters: the number of the game, and the x and y coordinates.
+Any player can continue the game by calling makeMove and passing 3 parameters: the number of the game, and the x and y coordinates.
 The second player cannot be the same address that initialized the game.

 ## Make moves until one of the players wins or a tie occurs